UVADS/orientation-technical/hello-world.md

 ## Reminder of Definitions
 1. 'hello world' - a type of program, characterized by minimum overhead to demonstrate a system is set up and functional
-2. system - for example a programming environment. for example python
+2. system - for example a programming environment. for example python, on a specific deployment. eg python on your laptop is different from python on a super computer.

 ## "hello world" .... what is it good for?
 Wikipedia puts it extremely well